Best Thermal Scopes for 200 Yards

 How it works: The infrared light emitted by all of the objects in the vision is focused by a special lens.

 A phased array of infrared-detector components scans the focused light.
-The detector elements generate a thermogram, which is a highly detailed temperature pattern.
-This information is obtained from many thousand places in the detector array’s field of vision, and the entire process takes roughly one-thirteenth of a second.
+The detector elements produce a thermogram, which is a highly detailed temperature pattern.
+This information is gathered from thousands of locations inside the detector array’s range of vision, and the entire process takes around one-thirteenth of a second.

-The impulses are directed to a signal-processing unit, which is a circuit board outfitted with a specialized chip that translates information from the components into data for the display.
+The detector elements convert the thermogram to electric impulses.
+These impulses are sent to a signal-processing unit, which is made up of a circuit board with a specific chip that converts information from the components into data for the display.

 The signal-processing unit sends the data to the display, where it shows in various colors depending on the strength of the infrared emission.
 All of the impulses from all of the parts are combined to form the image.